davidstrauss/desktop-configuration/README.md

 1. To add to Password Store, add the desired keys (including existing ones) and re-encrypt:

        pass init $FINGERPRINT [...additional fingerprints...]  # Ensure existing key is connected and unlocked first.

-1. To import the key into OpenKeychain, potentially for use with Android Password Store, import the `.asc` backup (which is only a stub, anyway).
-To re-export:

-       gpg2 --armor --export-secret-keys $FINGERPRINT > $FINGERPRINT.asc

 ### Testing and Troubleshooting the Setup